MaSVF-Wiki/masvf-sandbox/macOS Massive Wiki new user notes.md

  $ ls .gitconfig
 ```
  - will print the file name ".gitconfig" if it exists
-- Use the git commands to set up using the personal access key
+- Use the git commands to set up using the personal access key (this command says we will store our credentials in a local file)
 ```
  $ git config --global credential.helper store
 ```